Copyright Compliance and Public Performances.

-- Essentially steals motivation to create from authors, computer programmers, playwrights, musicians, inventors, movie producers and more.
+- Essentially robs motivation to create from authors, computer programmers, playwrights, musicians, inventors, movie producers and more.

-A public performance license ensures money will be paid to the entire cast and crew who worked on a film from start to finish.
+A public performance licensing fee includes money paid to the entire cast and crew who worked on a film from start to finish.
 If these men and women do not receive this hard-earned revenue through sources like licensing fees, they may no longer invest their time, research and development costs to create new movies.

 Who does copyright law apply to?

-This means public libraries, colleges, universities, public schools, day care facilities, parks, recreation departments, summer camps, churches, private clubs, prisons, lodges, businesses and more all must properly license movies to show them publicly.
+This means businesses, colleges, universities, public schools, public libraries, day care facilities, parks, recreation departments, summer camps, churches, private clubs, prisons, lodges and more all must properly license movies to show them publicly.